Jonathan Horowitz, Ph.D., Director

 I completed my internship and postdoctoral training at University of California at San Diego Department of Psychiatry, and VA San Diego, where I focused on the psychology of medical illness.
 I have worked as a clinician in a wide range of settings, include the Veterans Administration San Diego, Brackenridge Hospital (Austin), and the University of Texas Counseling and Mental Health Center.

 In addition, I have trained and worked as an adjunct executive coach at the Center for Creative Leadership in San Diego.
 There I provided leadership development coaching to managers and executives from a wide range of organizations and industries.
-I have also provided executive coaching services on a federally-funded study of healthcare service provision through the UCSD School of Medicine.
+I have provided executive coaching services on a federally-funded study of healthcare service provision through the UCSD School of Medicine, and I was one of two coaches to work on Lufthansa's Startup Therapy campaign.

 I have a strong side interest in human sexuality.
 Though I am not an accredited sex therapist, I am a sex-positive, LGBT affirming therapist with an abiding interest in the topic.
 I have completed a number of AASECT accredited workshops and training activities, as well as the SFSI Sex Educator training program.